 "CIS Hebrew at Talmud Torah allowed me to receive credit for both high school and college while being a part of a very personal classroom setting.
 It was a very helpful introduction to and smooth transition into the world of university courses." -Theo (Midrasha student)

 Thank you for your interest in Talmud Torah of St. Paul's Midrasha program.
 For over 60 years we have provided our students with quality, substantive education in Hebrew and Jewish studies, preparing them for participation in and leadership of the Jewish community.
 TTSP has no affiliation to any one Jewish movement or congregation.
-Our students come from diverse backgrounds and practices and live across the Twin Cities.
+Our students come from diverse backgrounds and practices.
 We encourage our students to meet on the common ground of tolerance, self-respect, and the shared values of cooperation.
 Our programs educate students in grades 9-12 and are taught by teachers who are passionate about their subjects and their students.

 Midrasha is an important opportunity for students to engage both intellectually and socially as Jewish young adults.
 The program meets on Monday and Wednesday evenings from 6:00 pm – 9:00 pm with a variety of options for participation: Hebrew, text study, and electives which can be taken in varying combinations.
 We also offer College in the Schools (CIS) Hebrew through the University of Minnesota.
 9th – 12th grade students may elect to take this for high school and/or college credit, or for no credit.
 We offer beginning to advanced levels.
 Click here for a list of courses.